-Hernder’s NEW normal… 2020 is a year of adaptability and we have perfected this in a safe manner for everyone.
+Hernder’s NEW normal… 2020 was a year of adaptability and we have perfected this in a safe manner for everyone.
 We no longer do tours or tastings in our retail store but we do have an amazing licensed patio with a tent where you can enjoy some wine flights, glass of wine or a bottle.
-Starting Nov 6/20 our indoor Wine & Coffee Bar will open 7 days a week with couches, tables and stand up cruiser tables socially distanced.
-We will still be offering our wine flights, icewine martinis, coffee (with caluroso, baileys or sambuca), homemade soup and flatbreads.
-Throughout November and December we will be having 4 local craft vendors each weekend in lieu of our large Craft Show the first week of November.
+In inclement weather we offer an indoor Wine & Coffee Lounge with couches, tables and stand up cruiser tables socially distanced.
+We will still be offering our wine flights, icewine martinis, coffee (with caluroso, baileys or sambuca), and flatbreads.
 Do we still do functions or private events, you bet… 50 people are allowed indoors and 100 outside.
 Contact us for more information.
 Can’t come to the winery?
-We offer wine to your door for a small fee or buy some wine as a gift and we will send it to them directly with your private message.
-Life is to short to drink bad wine, so drink up and eat the cake too!
+We do offer FREE shipping with a minimum of $150 to a lot of locations and discounts for those that live outside of our free zone.
+We can also send wine as a gift to family/friends directly with your private message.
+Life is to short to drink bad wine, so drink up in the safety of your own home and eat the cake too!

 1607 Eighth Avenue Louth